Find updates for other projects at:

 - Vanesta to Hudson - Open to through traffic 8/19, work will continue in the area through October

-At Hayes and Bluemont Avenue, near Walmart and Staples, telecommunication lines are being moved away from repair work while plans to relocate sewer mains are reviewed.
+- Hayes Drive & Bluemont: Near Walmart and Staples, telecommunication lines are being moved away from repair work while plans to relocate sewer mains are reviewed.
 Replacement of damaged sewer mains will proceed immediately, but the area requires a significant amount of groundwater in the area and completion is several weeks away.
 Additional barricades have been put in place to prevent vehicles from driving around the construction site on private property.

 Information will be shared as it becomes available.
 Reduce speed when traveling in the area and do not drive around barricades.